Subhojit131/ytfchk-S3/README.md

 3. Is fact report identifiable?

 > No reports are fully anonymized however sources must be public and authoratative statements.
+All collected data will be served publicly for others to see.

 ## Sequence Diagram

 ![Sequence Diagram](./asset/ytfchkseqd.svg)

+## Credits

+This extension is very inspired from Sponsorblock and Twitter(X)'s fact checking mechanisms.